Dr Doug Smith

 Doug leads the decadal climate prediction research and development at the Met Office Hadley Centre.

 Decadal prediction is a relatively new area of climate science, aiming to provide guidance for adaptation and mitigation strategies for the coming years to a couple of decades.
 On these timescales, both natural variability and anthropogenically forced changes must be taken into account.
 This is achieved using the Met Office Decadal Climate Prediction System Met Office decadal prediction system: DePreSys.
 By starting from the observed state of the atmosphere and ocean DePreSys has the potential to predict natural internal variability in addition to the forced response to plausible changes in anthropogenic sources of greenhouse gases and aerosol concentrations, and projected changes in solar irradiance and volcanic aerosol.
-Experimental decadal forecasts, and verification of previous forecasts, can be found on the long-range predictions web page.
+Experimental decadal forecasts, and verification of previous forecasts, can be found on the Forecasts web page.